To view NOPL’s policies click on one of the tabs below:

 - The rooms may not be used for profit making activities.
 Any use of a meeting room for classes or programs which entail a fee, tuition, or other charge or donation must have prior approval from the Director.
 Membership dues and/or registration fees covering the cost of materials are acceptable.
 Tickets may not be sold nor donations or free will offerings taken.

-Meetings can only be held during the library’s normal hours of operation and for security reasons; meeting rooms must be vacated 15 minutes prior to the library’s closing time.
+Meetings can only be held during the library’s normal hours of operation and must be vacated 15 minutes prior to the library’s closing time (exceptions may be granted by the Library Director or the Director designee).
 Occupancy limits are set by local fire departments and must be observed.

 The room and equipment must be returned to the condition in which they were found, including returning tables and chairs to their original positions.
 Organizations are responsible for any damage to the room, equipment or its contents.
 If damage occurs or special cleaning is needed, an appropriate charge will be levied.